Atharva98/Document-Manager/README.md

 # Document-Manager
 Document Manager

 Hello, I have used ReactJs for the frontend and Firebase as the backend for this document management system.
 This system enables the user to create folders, upload files and search files.
-The user can also view the uploaded files in the new window.
+The user can also view the uploaded files in the new window or if the file is too large, you can download it directly too!

 <h2> Installation guide </h2>